InternationalTradeAdministration/developerportal/_posts/v2/2015-02-14-trade-events.md

 {% include events-tabs %}
-This endpoint and its documentation has been updated to Version 2.
-Please visit the [API v1 Documentation]({{ site.baseurl }}/v1/trade-events.html) page for the Version 1 documentation.

 ##Resource URL
 This endpoint will search across all five trade event sources.
 To search a subset, see sources below.